jblang/GameController/README.md

 The address lines are not fully decoded, so actually the entire range of ports 80-9F, C0-DF, and E0-FF are used by the board.
 In range E0-FF, addresses with the A1 line low (e.g., FC or ED) correspond to player 1, and addresses with the A1 line high (e.g., FF or EE) correspond to player 2.
 This is the same as on the original ColecoVision.
 It's possible that some games may use non-standard ports in these ranges.

-Since port 80 and C0 are write-only ports, it should not matter if there is a conflict with other boards using ports in the 80-9F or C0-DF range, since no bus contention will occur.
+Since ports in the 80-9F or C0-DF range are write-only, it should not matter if there is a conflict with other boards using the same ports, since no bus contention will occur.
 Writing to ports for other boards in these ranges will switch the controller mode, but unless you're actually using the controller, it won't matter.
 However, be careful if you have any boards that use addresses in range E0-FF since reading from an address in this range could lead to bus contention when both boards respond.

 ## Bill of Materials